fidian/inject-hooks/README.md

 ## Error Handling

 People familiar with typical Node-style callbacks and middleware will see similarities, but please note how errors are not forwarded.
 It is expected that you will emit a different event or handle the error yourself in another way.

-Take, for example, this setup where we want to perform an action after a small delay, but the delay is too short so the
+In the following example, one event is changed into another event to signify a handled error has happened and that the action should be prevented.

 ```js
 hooks.on('login:submit', (config) => {